chromium/subspace/PRINCIPLES.md

       clear and better domain-specific name.
     * Would like to extend this to Copy and Move constructors too, through Clone and Move methods.
 Implementation details required.
+    * Write a `::from(x)` constructing method to implement `sus::concepts::from::From` when the type is constructed from another type.
+    * Exception granted for closure types (Fn, FnMut, FnOnce) because
+        1. the construction does not do work, it stores a pointer, or the output of sus_bind().
+        1. the purpose of the closure types is to type-erase a lambda, for use in places where the type can't be propagated, such a virtual methods which can not be a template.
+        1. since the intent is for use where templates can not be used, `Into<FnOnce<...>>` can not be used either.
 1. No use-after-move.
 All types abort if they are used after a move.
 1. No implicit conversions, ever.
 1. No function overloads.
 Const is the default.